-Some of the credits come from compulsory subjects, and the rest are in the subjects you’ll choose to suit your interests and career goals.
+Some of the credits come from compulsory requirements, and the rest are from the subjects or courses you’ll choose to suit your interests and career goals.

-The compulsory subjects are together worth 50 credits, which means you’ll have to choose other subjects or courses that are worth at least 150 credits as you study for your SACE.
+The compulsory requirements are together worth 50 credits, which means you’ll have to choose other subjects or courses that are worth at least 150 credits as you study for your SACE.

-- The Stage 1 Personal Learning Plan – usually completed in Year 10 (10 credits)
+- Stage 1 Personal Learning Plan – completed in Year 10 or Year 11 (10 credits)

-- A Numeracy subject in Stage 1 or Stage 2 (10 credits)
+- numeracy requirement – a mathematics subject or course in Stage 1 or Stage 2 (10 credits)

-- A Literacy subject or subjects in Stage 1 or Stage 2 (20 credits)
+- literacy requirement – an English subject or course in Stage 1 or Stage 2 (20 credits)

-Of the remaining 150 credits you’ll need to make up your 200 credits, at least 60 must be from year 12 subjects.
+Of the remaining 150 credits you will need to make up your 200 credits, at least 60 credits must be at Stage 2 level.

-The SACE has more than 100 subjects to suit your interests and your study, training and career goals.
+The SACE offers more than 60 subjects to suit your interests and your study, training, and career goals.

 In addition to the compulsory requirements, and the three 20-credit subjects at Stage 2 (worth 110 credits), you can choose your remaining 90 credits from a range of Stage 1 or Stage 2 subjects.
 You must achieve a grade in these subjects to achieve your SACE.